 Charitable giving transitions from a simple donation to a high-level financial tool with structures like Charitable Remainder Trusts (CRTs) and Donor-Advised Funds (DAFs).

-- Donor-Advised Funds (DAFs) allow for a large, single contribution in a high-income year, securing an immediate tax deduction, while the funds are granted to charities over many subsequent years, providing excellent tax-year income smoothing.
+- Donor-Advised Funds (DAFs): Allow for a large, single contribution in a high-income year, securing an immediate tax deduction, while the funds are granted to charities over many subsequent years, providing excellent tax-year income smoothing.

 Example: Pre-Liquidity Event Trust + Charitable Planning